Filter dashboards and charts

 Alias

-An alias for the filter's display name.
+The alias for the filter.

-Display settings
+Display Configuration

-Configure the appearance of the filter.
+Configures the appearance of the filter.

-• Select project: Select the project that you want to query.
+• Select Project: Select the Project that you want to query.

 • Select Logstore: Select the Logstore that you want to query.

-• Dynamic list item preview: Preview the query results.
+• Dynamic List Item Preview: Preview the query results.

-3. Verify the results
+Step 3: Verify the results

 * | SELECT date_format(__time__ - __time__ % 10, '%H:%i:%s') as time, count(1) as count GROUP BY time ORDER BY time